 For a more budget-friendly adventure in Istanbul, visit the city in winter.
 The price for accommodation falls radically, while fog and snow give an excellent touch to it.

 The city is divided into two parts – European side with the historical center and Asian for a more local experience.
-The Old City in European side boasts with must-see tourist attractions.
+The Old City in European side boasts must-see tourist attractions.
 It reflects cultural effects of the many empires that previously reigned here.
 For instance, the Fatih district features Roman-era Hippodrome used for chariot races and Egyptian obelisk.